 The hospital ran further tests before informing our client she had been misdiagnosed.
 She did not have lung cancer and was not dying.
 Further reports confirmed important steps in her diagnosis had been missed.

-The woman instructed Thompsons Solicitors to start legal proceedings for medical negligence against Salford Royal NHS Foundation Trust.
+The woman instructed Thompsons Solicitors' medical negligence claims team to start legal proceedings against Salford Royal NHS Foundation Trust.
 In October 2021, a month before the case was due to go to trial, it was settled for a five-figure sum.

 “The compensation is not enough for what mum has experienced but she wanted to draw a line under it and didn’t want to go to court,” her son said.
 “What happened has changed her outlook on everything and affected her remaining years.
 She has no trust in medical professionals now, seeing a doctor is a last resort, and she has lost her confidence and independence.

 “She no longer goes to church, though the priest visits and she will sit and watch the services on YouTube.
 My sister-in-law tried to take her swimming pre-Covid but she was too nervous.
 And Mum’s house was always where our big family would congregate, but she gets anxious and nervous when people visit so we go and see her at different times.
 It’s had a huge and devastating impact on her life – and ours as a family.”